BetterAndroid/BetterAndroid/docs-source/src/en/library/system-extension.md

 In normal cases, when we need to create an `Intent` for a specific component, we usually have to write something like `Intent(this, MyActivity::class.java)` manually.

-Now, you can complete this directly with generics methods provided by `BetterAndroid`.
+Now, you can complete this directly with generics methods provided by BetterAndroid.

 > The following example